-Prerequisite(s): 501-101 Medical Terminology and 806-177 Gen Anatomy & Physiology Corequisite(s): 512-126 Surgical Tech Fundamentals 1 Restricted to students admitted to the following program(s): 10-512-1
+Prerequisite(s): 806-177 Gen Anatomy & Physiology and 501-101 Medical Terminology or min score of Y on M101

+Corequisite(s): 512-126 Surgical Tech Fundamentals 1

 512-126 | Surgical Tech Fundamentals 1 // 4 Credits

 Focuses on preparing the patient and operating room for surgery.
 Principles of sterile technique are emphasized as the student moves into the scrub role.
 Lab practice is included.